James4Ever0/agi_computer_control/README.md

 we plan to containerize chatdev/open-interpreter/autogpt. after that, we will combine the two, and create some 'capitalism' among multiple containers.

 finally we will create some ever-evolving agent and use that as the building block for the megasystem.

+---

+don't shy away from death. you deserve a glorious death.

+once the cybergod has killed you, you will be living forever.

+---

+the mouse calibration